 Even so, you can fake serving.
-How many of us have seen pastors, elders, deacons, ministry leaders, and small group leaders exposed for heinous sins?
-Though I’m sure many of them loved the Lord, there was undiscernible deception working in their hearts.
+How many of us have seen pastors, elders, deacons, ministry leaders, and small group leaders exposed for their heinous sins?
+Though most of them loved the Lord, there was undiscernible deception working in their hearts.

 You Can’t Fake This